airbytehq/airbyte/docs/integrations/destinations/propel.md

 You must create a Propel Application.
 Propel Applications provide the API credentials, allowing the Airbyte destination to access the Propel API.

+1. Log in to the [Propel Console](https://console.propeldata.com/).
-1. Go to the **Applications** section and click **Create Application**.
+2. Go to the **Applications** section and click **Create Application**.
-2. Enter the **Unique Name**.
-For example, 'Airbyte Destination'.
+3. Enter the **Unique Name**.
+For example, "Airbyte Destination".
-3. Provide a **Description**.
-For example, 'The Airbyte Destination app'.
+4. Provide a **Description**.
+For example, "The Airbyte Destination app".
-4. In the API scopes section, in the **Scopes** drop-down menu, select the **ADMIN** scope.
+5. In the API scopes section, in the **Scopes** drop-down menu, select the **ADMIN** scope.
-5. In the Propeller section, in the **Select Propeller** drop-down menu, select the processing power as per your requirements.
+6. In the Propeller section, in the **Select Propeller** drop-down menu, select the processing power as per your requirements.
-6. Click **Create**.
+7. Click **Create**.
-7. Make a note of the Application ID and secret.
-You will need them to configure Fivetran.
+8. Make a note of the Application ID and secret.
+You will need them to configure Airbyte.

 ## Configuration